brunofacca/rails-development-environment/README.md

 ## Usage

-To start the VM, cd to the directory where the Vagrantfile is (in the host machine) and run `vagrant up`
+cd to the directory where the Vagrantfile is (in the host machine) and run:
+- `vagrant up` to start the VM;
+- `vagrant ssh` to access the VM via SSH;
-To turn off the VM, run `vagrant halt`
+- `vagrant halt` to turn off the VM;

+You can also access the VM via SSH by connecting to port 2222 of the host machine with your favorite SSH client, using the private key specified in the `ssh_private_key` variable of the Vagrantfile.

 **Shortcuts**